 5.DO YOU HAVE A SPECIFIC PLAN TO DEAL WITH A POSSIBLE COVID CASE WHILE AT CAMP?

 Absolutely.
 We have a well developed and proactive plan to deal with any suspected COVID issues that occur during camp.
 In simple terms we will isolate the camper and his/her cabin roomates, determine the need for testing, and use nearby testing locations if needed (located only 10 minutes from camp).
-Based on a negative test result the camper and cabin roomates can resume camp activities.
+Testing will be the choice and responsibility of the group leader who booked the retreat.
+Based on a negative test result the camper and cabin roomates can resume all camp activities.
 In the case of a positive test result the person and their cabin roomates will isolate completely until a pickup can be arranged to leave camp property .
 We have dedicated Covid spaces at camp for these medical needs should they arise.

 These questions are meant to give you a simple overview of our very detailed safety protocols.
 If you would like to ask more detailed questions please contact us at 601-536-9012.